towercomputers/toweros/README.md

 1. Download the latest image here: [https://drive.google.com/file/d/1s1SPQ4oOLZnWY4MOqxN-8_RKxcCmabvg/view?usp=share_link](https://drive.google.com/file/d/1s1SPQ4oOLZnWY4MOqxN-8_RKxcCmabvg/view?usp=share_link).
 2. Prepare a bootable USB medium using the above image.
-3. Boot the Thin Client the USB drive and follow the instructions.
+3. Boot the Thin Client with the USB drive and follow the instructions.

-Note: you can build your own image of TowerOS with command build-tower-image `thinclient` or with Docker (see below).
+Note: you can build your own image of TowerOS with command `build-tower-image thinclient` or with Docker (see below).

 ### 1.3.
-Custom Thin-Client (Linux)
+Custom Thin Client (Linux)

 #### 1.3.1.
 Install dependencies